code-and-co/codeandcodotcom/_posts/2018-05-08-labs-all-access-ceo.markdown

 layout: post
 permalink: /careers/:title/
 title: 'Careers at code & co.
 Labs | All Access CEO & Founder'
+description: "We build and scale ventures and experiment with new technologies to create beautiful and scalable solutions.
+We write well crafted code and strive for great UX, usability and visual design.
+We build sticky products while leveraging technologies such as Machine Learning, and Augmented Reality."

 job_title: 'All Access CEO & Founder (Labs)'
 subtitle: 'We are looking for an exceptional, ambitious and independent Co-Founder and CEO to lead and grow our venture All Access to a truly global, mobile-only brand.'